Foster Parent Resources

 Missing from Care

 Caring for children and youth may present unique challenges.
-If a foster child you are caring for is missing or on the run we want to provide you with the resources necessary to help ensure their safety.
+If a foster child you are caring for is missing or on the run, these are some resources to keep them safe.

 Prevention Tips for Caregivers: